 In other circumstances, you may be tempted to physically post some money overseas.
 While it is legal to send up to $10,000 out of Australia without requiring an International Currency Transfer Report from the Australian Transaction Reports and Analysis Centre (AUSTRAC), this method is slow and incredibly risky, so should be avoided at all costs.Back to top

 Currency exchange services in Australia

 You have a wealth of options at your disposal when you want to trade in your Australian dollars for foreign currency, including:

 - Bureaux de change.
 Foreign exchange bureaus are operated in airports and shopping centres by companies like Travelex.

 - Online foreign exchange companies.
-Travel Money Oz, OFX and other similar companies offer convenient exchange services online.
+Travel Money Oz, Travelex and other similar companies offer convenient exchange services online.

 - Prepaid travel cards.
-These cards, offered by major banks and a selection of travel money companies, allow you to load money onto your card in the currency of your destination.
+These cards, offered by major banks, airlines and a selection of travel money companies, allow you to load money onto a card in the currency (or currencies) of your destination(s).

 The most commonly traded currencies in Australia include: